Simple’s calorie calculator — for your weight loss journey

 It can make you too reliant on external data — the number of calories you’re eating — and less connected to your body cues around hunger and fullness.

 And it won’t necessarily help you improve your food choices.
-You could hit your calorie number eating only Twinkies and Pop Tarts if you chose to.
-And while you can lose weight that way, we both know it’s not a road to long term health — rather, it’s an expressway to nutrient deficiencies and feeling like a pile of wet laundry.
+You could hit your calorie number by eating only Twinkies and Pop-Tarts if you chose to.
+And while you can lose weight that way, we both know it’s not a road to long-term health — rather, it’s an expressway to nutrient deficiencies and feeling like a pile of wet laundry.

 Intermittent fasting can potentially offset some of these risks.